tiggerbob/PWSH-Comp.-Club-Problems-24-25/AlienRobery/AlienRobery.md

 # **Alien Currency Exchange**
-An Alien Bank holds currenct an $b$ balance of of Euna.
-However, the guards are drunk are letting criminals through.
-The Bank gets robbed $n$ times.
-Each robbery attempt has a group of $k$ people, with at $t$ time.
-Each criminal robes $10$% of the balance.
-An additional $5$% is robbed if it is night time ($8$: $00$ PM - $8$: $00$ AM Inclusive).
+An Alien Bank currently holds a $b$ balance of of Euna.
+However, the guards are drunk and are letting criminals through.
+The bank gets robbed $n$ times.
+Each robbery attempt has a group of $k$ people, at $t$ time.
+Each criminal robs $10$% of the balance.
+An additional $5$% is robbed if it is night time ($8$: $00$ PM - $8$: $00$ AM, inclusive).
 However, there is one catch to this alien world's timing: if the hour is $12$, then the minute has to be $0$.
-Calculate how much each criminal attempet gets, then output how much the bank remains.
+Calculate how much each criminal attempt gets, then output how much money remains in the bank.

 ## Input Format
-The first line is the $b$ balance of the bank <br>
+The first line is the $b$ balance of the bank. <br>
-The second line is $n$ robbery times <br>
+The second line is $n$ robbery times. <br>
-The following $n$ lines contains two integer: $k$ people and $t$ time robbed <br>
+The following $n$ lines contains two integers: $k$ people and $t$ time robbed. <br>

 ## Contraints
 $0$ $\leq$ $b$ $\leq$ $10^{100}$ <br>